vishvAsa/kalpAntaram/kANe/v2p1/00/Works_Consulted.md

 volumes ( in Kashmir series of texts, 1928).
 It is the same

-as Kāthakagṛhyagūtra.
+as Kāthakagṛhyasūtra.
 Manava grbya with the commentary of Aṣtavakra (Gaikwad's

 Oriental Series, Baroda, 1926).
 Paraskara.gphya-sūtra-edited by Mahamahopādhyāya Shridbar